vktryyy/macondo-compiler/README.md

 NL - A custom shortcut that instantly prints a newline character (\n).

-Comments/#: Anything after a # is ignored by the compiler, so you can use it to write notes/track your math and whatnot.
+Comments/#: Anything after a # is ignored by the compiler, so you can use it to write notes and track your math.

 <img width="1828" height="230" alt="program" src="https://github.com/user-attachments/assets/37806b55-48be-4237-9ddb-af24bbc25257" />